How Christians are expected to behave in life.

 1. INTRODUCTION

 This website’s main objective is to assist readers to build sound Christian faith and apply it to their lives.
 Engaging with God in that way, allows him to demonstrate his actual presence there.
-In effect proving he is real; that he does exist and he also loves each one of us.
+In effect proving he is real; that he does exist and also loves each one of us.

 AND, if all this seems a bit too much for you … say if you are even struggling with the possible existence of God … please begin by reading the article, “How to believe in God?”.
 Trust me on this one: if you are ready to believe, then you can!